PostHog/posthog.com/contents/blog/session-replay-pricing.md

 ## How will this impact me?

-It depends on usage, but a customer generating 25k recorded sessions a month will now pay $85 a month, down from $430 a month.
+It depends on your usage, but as an example: if you capture 25k session recordings per month your bill will now be $85 a month, down from $430 a month.
 That's a huge $4,140 annual saving.

-This makes using PostHog cheaper than any competing tool with similar features that publishes its pricing.
+This makes PostHog cheaper than any competing tool with similar features that publishes its pricing.

 ![new pricing](https://res.cloudinary.com/dmukukwp6/image/upload/new_pricing_7e0af9ddc4.jpg)